 When Should I Go Bear Viewing?

 Timing matters when planning your bear viewing adventure.
-You’ll want to ensure that your visit to Alaska lines up with the bear viewing season.
+To put it simply, June and July are the best months to go brown bear viewing in Katmai National Park.
+During the early part of the summer (June through the first half of July) bears enjoy the sedge meadows like those that can be found in Hallo Bay, feasting on grasses, berries, and roots.
+During the latter part of the summer (second half of July through August), brown bears begin fattening up on the near-unending number of salmon that make their way up Katmai’s rivers.
 By exploring the timing of the bear viewing season, we hope to give you a better idea of what to expect during your visit to Alaska and your visit to Katmai National Park and Preserve for some of the best brown bear viewing sites in the world.

 Bear Viewing is Seasonal